legal resources necessary to hold negligent facilities accountable.

 The Director stated that “the risk of a soiled uncovered bedpan on a trash can in the bathroom was the possibility of spreading germs or body fluids, and increase the risk of infection for [both the resident and the resident’s roommate].”

 Do you suspect that your loved one has been harmed or injured while living at Diversicare of Seneca Place Nursing Center?
 If so, contact the Kentucky nursing home abuse and neglect attorneys at Nursing Home Law Center at (800) 926-7565 for immediate legal intervention.
-Our law firm fights aggressively on behalf of Jefferson County victims of mistreatment living in long-term facilities including nursing homes in Louisville.
+Our network of attorneys fights aggressively on behalf of Jefferson County victims of mistreatment living in long-term facilities including nursing homes in Louisville.
 Contact us now to schedule a free case review to discuss how to obtain justice and resolve a financial compensation claim.

 Our skilled attorneys can work on your family’s behalf to successfully resolve your financial recompense claim against all those who caused your loved one harm.
 We file claims against nursing homes, medical centers, doctors and nursing staff.
 We accept every case concerning wrongful death, nursing home abuse, and personal injury through a contingency fee arrangement.
 This agreement will postpone the need to make a payment for our legal services until after our attorneys have resolved your case through a jury trial award or negotiated out of court settlement.